 Your first step should be to make a complaint directly to your child's class teacher or SENCo.
 If your complaint isn't resolved by the teacher or SENCo you can then ask for a meeting with the headteacher.
 If this still doesn't resolve your complaint you can follow our complaints procedure (available from the school office).
-You may also wish to contact the Chair of Governors.
-Please contact the school for the contact details of the Chair of Governors.
+You may also wish to contact the Chair of Governors, Simon Miller (contact available from the school office)